The cost-based optimizer seeks the lowest cost for a query, usually related to time.

 - When it's been a long time since the last refresh, where "long time" is defined according to a moving average of the time across the last several refreshes.

-DELETE), the probability of a refresh is calculated using a formula that takes the cluster settings shown below as inputs.
+DELETE), the probability of a refresh is calculated using a formula that takes the cluster settings shown in the following table as inputs.
 These settings define the target number of rows in a table that should be stale before statistics on that table are refreshed.
 Increasing either setting will reduce the frequency of refreshes.
 In particular,

 min_stale_rowsimpacts the frequency of refreshes for small tables, while